vagran/dxf-viewer/README.md

    waste for the buffer).
  * Text styling.
 Currently, text rendering is using just the specified fonts in the specified order.
    DXF style and font attributes are ignored.
 Text glyphs are always rendered infilled.
- * Advanced formatting support for MTEXT (fonts, coloring, stacking).
+ * Advanced formatting support for MTEXT (fonts, text height).
+Stacked text is rendered, but the height codes around it are not, so its size is the AutoCAD default rather than the one the drawing asks for.
+Color is honored per paragraph rather than per span.
  * Line patterns - all lines are rendered in continuous style for now.
 I am going to use 1-D texture generated on preparation stage, texture coordinates (which should account pattern continuity flag in DXF vertices attributes), and a dedicated shader to implement this feature.